emberjs/rfcs/text/0626-invoke-helper.md

 over time, and will be _destroyed_ at some unknown point in the future.

-Components previously exposed this lifecycle directly via a number of lifeycle hooks, but there were many issues with these hooks.
-These stemmed from the fact that components were the smallest _atom_ for reactive composition.
+Components previously exposed this lifecycle directly via a number of lifeycle hooks, making components the smallest _atom_ for reactive composition.
+This presented an issue for composability in general.
 In the world of functions, a piece of code can always be broken out into a new function, giving the user the ability to extract repeated functionality, abstracting common patterns and concepts and reducing brittleness.
+For instance, in the following example we extract several portions of the `myProgram` function to make it clearer what each section is doing, and isolate its behavior.

 ```js
 // before